 How Phone Therapy Works

-It doesn’t get much easier than Phone Therapy.
-I call you at your appointment time and we do a therapy session.
-Phone Therapy allows you the flexibility of being almost anywhere.
-Because it’s so easy, many people prefer to do Phone Therapy appointments instead of Online Video Therapy.
+It doesn’t get much easier than phone therapy.
+In fact, it is often the preferred type of online therapy.
+Phone therapy allows you the flexibility of being almost anywhere.
+Because it’s so easy, many people prefer to do phone therapy appointments instead of online video therapy.

 5 Tips for a Great Phone Therapy Experience